+Use of used or recycled pipe shall not be considered.
 Use water tight or sewer grade pipelines and connection devices for waste transfer pipelines.
 The type of liquid waste material and total solids content will determine the transfer pipe designs to convey the required flow without plugging.